ambielecki/dwa15-fall2018/laravel/namespacing.md

 app/Http/Controllers/BookController.php
 ```

-The `app` folder is just one of the folders that is PSR-4 autoloaded in Laravel.

-There's more autoloading going on under the hood by default with Composer&mdash; for example everything in the `/vendor` directory is autoloaded.
+Note that the autoloading config we see in `composer.json` is just a fraction of the autoloading configs our Laravel applications actually uses, and it's isolated to the components of our application that we will actually edit.
+There is more autoloading happening behind the scenes that pulls in all the many classes that run the framework.

+## Manually adding new classes - `composer dump-autoload`
+When you manually add new classes to your application in either the `psr-4` or `classmap` specified directories, you need to run the command `composer dump-autoload` so that Composer will recognize the addition of the new class.

+When we added new controllers, we did skip the `composer dump-autoload` step, but only because the `php artisan make` commands invokes it for us automatically.

 ## Summary
-Namespacing...

-1. helps avoid name collisions.
+1. Namespacing helps avoid name collisions
-2. helps power autoloading by mapping namespaced class names to file paths.
+2. Namespacing facilitates autoloading by mapping namespaced class names to file paths
+3. Every class in the `app` directory is autoloaded so they can be invoked without explicitly requiring them
+4. Run `composer dump-autoload` after manually adding new classes